Marker Logo

 Inscription.
 From March 27 to 29, 1825, General Lafayette stayed at the Government House during his visit to Milledgeville, then Georgia's capital.

-Erected 2020 by William G. Pomeroy Foundation.
+Erected 2020 by The Lafayette Trail, Inc.; The William G. Pomeroy Foundation.
 (Marker Number 24.)

 Topics and series.
 This historical marker is listed in this topic list: Patriots & Patriotism.
 In addition, it is included in the Lafayette’s Farewell Tour, and the William G. Pomeroy Foundation series lists.
 A significant historical date for this entry is March 27, 1825.

 Location.
 33° 4.744′ N, 83° 13.878′ W. Marker is in Milledgeville, Georgia, in Baldwin County.
-Marker is at the intersection of West Greene Street and South Clarke Street, on the right when traveling west on West Greene Street.
+It is at the intersection of West Greene Street and South Clarke Street, on the right when traveling west on West Greene Street.
 Marker is on the south side of the Old Georgia Governor's Mansion grounds.
 Touch for map.
 Marker is at or near this postal address: 330 W Greene St, Milledgeville GA 31061, United States of America.
 Touch for directions.

 Paid Advertisement